jkent/pybot/README.md

 Pybot is a python package, which means you need to run it as `python pybot` or `python3 pybot`.
 Yes, you need to provide the path to the pybot package itself.

+The below examples assume `directed_triggers = False`.
+Directed triggers start with the bot's name, followed by a colon or comma, and finally the command and any arguments.
+The other option, classic triggers, take a ! followed by the command and any arguments.
+The default option is to use directed triggers, so multiple bots can coexist.

 ### Plugins

 #### anyurl